jeromeXL/SQL-Projects/README.md

 The Internet Movie Database (IMDB) is a vast store of information about all kinds of video content (movies, TV series, short films, ...).
 It holds details of the video products themselves, the people involved in making them (actors, directors, etc.) and the roles played by these people.

-For this assignment, we have set up a database, which is a tiny subset of the main IMDB, containing information about movies from 1990 to 2022.
+A database has been set up, which is a tiny subset of the main IMDB, containing information about movies from 1990 to 2022.
 The main entities in this database are:

 Movies: title, running time, year made, country of origin, rating
 People: name, year born, year died, jobs they have had in the industry